Ratsch0k/blog/src/content/posts/htb-broker/index.md

     </beans>
 ```

-Before actually setting up the reverse shell, let's first test if we actually receive a callback.
+Before we actually set up the reverse shell, let's first test if we actually receive a callback.

-For this, we'll setup a small http server and see if it is pinged.
+For this, we'll setup a small HTTP server and see if it gets pinged.
-Setup a http server on your local device (for example with python http.server) to detect any incoming request

 ```bash
 python -m http.server